Project Calm, Vintage Magazine, Yellow Magazine, My Weekly.

 I also like site-specific writing:

-This year, I curated a story walk with Kilter Theatre.
+In 2019, I curated a story walk with Kilter Theatre.
 We took an audience on a walk around Bath, stopping for five minute stories along the way.
 This walk went down very well with the audience.
 Our story walks are an on-going project.

 In 2018 I co-created Foraged Fictions with Kilter, a site-specific story promenade at National Trust property Prior Park.
 The event received 5*s from Theatre Bath.
 In 2015, I curated, produced and performed at Story Friday Goes Swimming, a site-specific short story event set at and inspired by a derelict Georgian lido in Bath.
 It was dubbed ‘a huge success’ by the Bath Chronicle.
 Also in 2015 I was a Hidden City writer-in-residence at Horizon House for the Bristol Open Doors project (Part Exchange).
 I have written a number of site-specific short stories through arts company Heads and Tales, including recorded audio story-walks around areas of Bristol and Bath.